 1. Mercedes Sprinter

-The quintessential conversion vehicle has to be the Mercedes Sprinter, the ultimate off grid home.
-Mercedes Sprinter Conversions come in all shapes and sizes and are usually the go-to vehicle for many conversion companies thanks to their durability and power.
+The quintessential conversion vehicle has to be the Mercedes Sprinter.
+They come in all shapes and sizes, and are the go-to vehicle for many conversion companies, thanks to their durability and power.
 If you’re looking for a sturdy base vehicle that is still reliable even when you get into ‘hundreds-of-thousands-of-miles’ territory, then a Sprinter is the van for you.
 Indeed, it is an ideal candidate for the off-the-grid home of your dreams.

-Mercedes are a global name in the motoring world, so whether you break down in Morocco or lose your exhaust in Kent, parts and spares aren’t hard to get hold of, which can be useful when you’re in a bind.
+Mercedes are a global name in the motoring world.
+So, whether you break down in Morocco or lose your exhaust in Kent, parts and spares aren’t hard to get hold of.
 There’s also lots of aftermarket products and specially made gear that you can buy to fit your Sprinter too, making it one of the most malleable vehicles on the market.

 2. VW Bus

-A personal favourite of Brandon’s (he’s Van Clan’s founder and an all-around VW enthusiast), the VW Bus has been the top choice of ‘best van to live in’ for many since the 1970’s.
-From the So-Cal surf days through to today’s Digital Nomad, the Volkswagen Bus Camper is an iconic vehicle immersed with vanlife culture, and when you take a look at these busses up close, it’s not hard to see why.
+The VW Bus remains the top choice of ‘best van to live in’ for many since the 1970’s.
+From the So-Cal surf days through to today’s Digital Nomad, the Volkswagen Bus Camper is an iconic vehicle immersed in van life culture.
+And, when you take a look at these busses up close, it’s not hard to see why.

 3. Vauxhall Movano

-The best thing about a fibreglass roof is that it’s easy to cut through and even easier to fibreglass back over if you make a mistake or change your build plan.
+The best thing about a fibreglass roof is that it’s easy to cut through, and even easier to patch back over if you make a mistake or change your build plan.
 We had to do this pretty recently when we removed our beloved log burner–it’s still too soon to talk about it though.
-Vehicle wise, the Van has been a dream to run, and it’s just the right length to not have to worry about finding extra large parking spaces.
-If you don’t need the extra length of a sprinter and want something tall enough for a fixed bed, then this is the best van to live in (I’m pretty biased, but I love our Vincent!)

 4. VW Crafter

-Another classic VW product on the other side of the vanlife scale to the famous VW Bus.
+Another classic VW product, and another quintessential van life pick.
 The VW Crafter, like the Sprinter and the Movano, is a commercial vehicle for transporting goods.
-Because of its spacious nature and the fact that its a quality build from a name that you can trust, it makes it a top contender for the best van to live in for many vandwellers around the globe.
+Its spacious nature, plus its amazing build quality from a trustworthy manufacturer, make it a top pick for van dwellers around the globe.

 5. Ford Transit